viaonboard/onboard-code-challenge/README.md

 **Deliverables:**

-- Publish your project via (Heroku)[https://heroku.com/], GitHub pages, or other platform with a publicly accessible URL to view the code challenge
+- Publish your project via (Heroku)[https://heroku.com/], GitHub pages, or other platform with a publicly accessible URL to view the completed challenge.
 - Share your source code on Github.
 - You may use any frameworks/databases/dependencies, etc. and feel free to add any other helpful or useful features to showcase your skills.
 Good luck!